Tsunami014/DataAnalysis/theory/phase 1.md

         - Asthetics: The program needs to look good so people can have a nice time using the product
         - Speed: The program should be fast in order to provide the user with a better interface and quick response.
         - Accuracy: The program should be able to provide the user with a correct range of temperature and chance of rain; so the user can plan their day accordingly.
+        - Usability: The program should be easy to setup, install and use to allow for users to have a good time using it and also so they *can* in the first place.
 - > Use Cases: Provide an example of how users will interact with the system.

     - ```yaml